 Virginia Law Prohibiting Pregnancy Discrimination

 Yes – employers in Virginia are prohibited from discriminating on the basis of pregnancy, childbirth, and related conditions, including lactation.
-HB 827/SB 712, passed during the 2020 legislative session and set to go into effect on July 1, amend the Virginia Human Rights Act (VA HRA) to better protect pregnant workers and those in need of accommodations at work post-pregnancy.
+HB 827/SB 712, passed during the 2020 legislative session, amend the Virginia Human Rights Act (VA HRA) to better protect pregnant workers and those in need of accommodations at work post-pregnancy.
 The law as amended prohibits employers with five or more employees from discriminating against an employee because of pregnancy, childbirth, and related conditions.
 Va.
 Code § 2.2-3904(A), (B).
 Further, it requires an employer to provide a pregnant woman with a reasonable accommodation because of pregnancy or postpartum requirements, unless the accommodation would cause the employer an undue hardship.

 Under the HRA as amended, an employee alleging discrimination or refusal to accommodate on the basis of pregnancy, childbirth, or related conditions may file directly in court within two years without first pursuing administrative remedies through the Division of Human Rights.
 This contrasts with the administrative exhaustion requirement for most causes of action under the HRA.
 See Id. at § 2.2-3904(E).